The Business Owner's Guide to Coffee Shop Music

 And while big, cozy couches and community board game collections speak volumes in the ambiance department, the background melodies are what make a coffee shop truly memorable.

-The Psychology of Music on the Brain
+The Psychology of Coffee Shop Music

 Now that the benefits of overhead music are abundantly clear, it’s time to dive into the type of music you should play in your coffeehouse.